Security – Do You Know Your Digital Risk?

 IT and security budgets are often difficult to explain to management.
 Everyone understands the consequences of not investing in correct security measures.
 However, it isn’t that easy or simple to put an exact ROI figure on security investments.
 The value of risk assessment is based on how you choose to act with the information you get from these reports.

 In this scenario, the real question is – what is the cost of not making this investment?
 Let us consider a major data breach for example.
 It is always about what you stand to lose in the aftermath of a breach.
-If your business is dealing with valuable customer data, a data breach can result in unrecoverable financial losses as well as reputational damage.
+If your business is dealing with valuable customer data, a data breach can result in unrecoverable financial losses as well as reputational damage as your customers’ data is sold on the dark web (eventually, such events will become public).
 Moreover, this might also result in regulatory non-compliance and attract heavy penalties from various regulators.
 In such cases, reviving a business after a major disaster can be almost impossible.

 Here, the cost of investment in security solutions and cyber insurance is negligible since it concerns the survival of the business.
 You may not be able to measure the exact ROI of the airbags in your car but that does not mean that your survival is not dependent on them.
 Similarly, the information and insights gained from routine risk analyses are critical to the operation, resilience posture and long-term success of your business.